alfredzj/configuration-summary/anaconda-set-up.md

 Q: How to install packages in R

 A: Since we set up the tcl, we can easily use install.packages() or remove.packages() to manage the R packages.
 However in this way, conda will lose control over r packages.
-Here is my recommendation:
+Also you may find some suggestions using conda-build like this:
   - switch back to the root environment
   - type ```conda install conda-build``` in the terminal
-  - Use ```conda skeleton cran``` and ```conda build to install``` packages
+  - Use ```conda skeleton cran``` and ```conda build to install``` packages (you may mind the dependency issue)

+However this will **not** give you the control either.
+So my suggestion is simply using install.packages() in R to install your packages.